Molajo/Filesystem/.dev/Doc/specifications.md

     Namespace: Molajo\Filesystem

 1. **Filesystem Interface** represents a filesystem.
-2. **Adapter Interface** represents a specific type of filesystem, like a local server, an FTP server, a temporary registry, or a cloud-based filesystem service.
+2. **Adapter Interface** represents a specific type of filesystem, like a local server, an Ftp server, a temporary registry, or a cloud-based filesystem service.
 3. **Entry Interface** represents a set of shared properties and methods used by directory and file interfaces within a filesystem.
 4. **Directory Interface** represents a directory and methods needed to create, read, update, delete, and list directory data.
 5. **File Interface** represents a file and methods needed to create, read, update, delete, and list file data.